zsofiasomlai/pbx-group-security/content/challenges/standards/CBEST_CREST.md

 skills      : TBC
 ---

-Define your involvement with CBEST and CREST.
+Define your involvement with CBEST and CREST;

  - Are you a CREST certified professional?
-  - If so, which certification do you have? (and when did you took it)
+  - If so, which certification do you have? (and when did you take the exam?)
-  - What was the more interesting part of the exam?
+  - What was the most interesting part of the exam?
-  - What was the most challenging part?
+  - What was the most challenging partof the exam?
-  - Where did you excel (in the exam)?
+  - In which area of the exam did you excel?
-  - Where did you had some difficulties (in the exam)?
+  - In which area of the exam did you find difficult?
- - What kind of CBEST/CREST engagements where you involved in?
+ - What kind of CBEST/CREST engagements are you involved in?